 The clinical coordinator at the student's primary clinical site may be informed about the student's identified areas of weakness and the remediation plan, prior to the student beginning their clinical rotation.
-The clinical faculty will provide feedback to the Clinical Coordinator and Clinical Assistant Program Director on the student's progress.
-The student may be required to schedule regular meetings with the Clinical Assistant Program Director to discuss clinical progress at intervals determined by the Clinical Assistant Program Director.
+The clinical faculty will provide feedback to the Clinical Coordinator and program faculty on the student's progress.
+The student may be required to schedule regular meetings with program faculty to discuss clinical progress at intervals determined by the Program Director.